-In some cases, two or more proposals may exist relating to the same species, but these proposals may be different in substance.
-In these cases, if the Provisional Rules of Procedure [Doc.11.1 (Rev.1)] are accepted, the Parties must vote first on the proposal that has the "greatest effect on the trade" (Rule 23.5).
-If the Parties adopt a proposal that could have a greater effect on trade in the species concerned than another proposal, and it covers the same substance as the other proposal, then the Parties cannot consider the second proposal (Rule 23.5).
+In some cases, two or more proposals may exist relating to the same species, but be different in substance.
+In these cases, if the provisional Rules of Procedure are accepted, the Parties must vote first on the proposal that has "the least restrictive effect on the trade" (Rule 23.6).
+If the Parties adopt a proposal that would have a less restrictive effect on trade in the species concerned than another proposal relating to the same species, then the Parties cannot consider the second proposal (Rule 23.5).